leventov/Koloboke/README.md

     - As already mentioned, major part of Java 8 Collections API additions (actually, everything except streams and spliterators) is backported to the API for Java 6 and 7
     - Some useful extension methods beyond Java 8 Collections API
+    - *Every* public entity in the API is documented
  - More than *half a million* of automatically generated tests

 #### Disadvantage